 A balaclava will not only keep your entire face warm — including your neck — it’ll also serve as a barrier between your head and your helmet for added comfort.
 This is one of those items where you might want to bring a backup for your next ski trip.

 The BlackStrap Balaclava is typically one of the most popular on the mountain.
+In fact, each member of my family owns not one but two.
 With its many different colors and designs, this balaclava can fit anyone’s personality.
 The fabric offers UPF 50+ protection from the sun’s UV rays, is safe enough to wipe your goggles and has a four-way stretch to fit all face sizes.
+You can even put them straight in the washing machine after a day of skiing, although we lay them out to dry.